All Episodes

 In the high desert, in the great American Southwest.

-Have a good night all.
+Have a good night, all.

-I'm a less than.
+I'm a less than, who I less than.

-And there's wisdom in the air.
+Midnight in the desert, and there's wisdom in the air.

-I've been looking for the answers all my life I've found you there.
+I've been looking for the answers.

-As the world we live in quickens Are we heeding all the signs?
+Are we heating all the signs?

 Have we lost our intuition?